You want to understand what’s going on in your body – in your practice.

 Become more familiar with your body and have a different approach to your individual Yoga practice*.

 Tips for your yoga practice & new ways to approach your practice

 Gain a deeper understanding of your body, why you are limited in some poses & what to do about it!

-This Yoga work shop is for those with a Yoga practice and are familiar with basic yoga postures, it is not suitable for beginners.
+These workshops are for those with a Yoga practice and are familiar with basic yoga postures, they are not suitable for beginners.

 This practitioner centric workshop is a mix of practical exercises to allow you to investigate your poses and theory.

 Please come appropriately dressed for a yoga practice in loose comfortable clothing – there are plenty of practical exercises for you to investigate what’s going on in your body!
 Bring a yoga mat, blocks and bolster ( if you have them), additional layers to keep you warm enough for theory sections (including socks!), a bottle of water with a secure closable lid and a pen & paper incase you want to take any notes.

 *This is not a personal diagnostic for injuries but a forum for introspection and reflection of how you approach your yoga practice.